 For an early 1960s evening style, look out for dresses of satin or brocade in rich shades.
 The waistline would be on the natural waist, or just below the bust – empire style.
 Dresses sometimes came with a waist sash or an overskirt in a sheath style.

 As the decade progressed, hemlines rose as the silhouette loosened, becoming more akin to the A-line shift dress style.

-In the mid 1950s; for the first time since WW2, Chanel resumed production once again.
+In the mid 1950s, for the first time since WWII, Chanel resumed production.
 The fashion house still focused on producing comfortable stylish clothing, thus the Chanel suit was born.
 Based on her earlier styles of the 1920s, the suit continued into popularity during the 1960s.
 With its loose but structured shape it was the perfect antidote to the babydoll dresses and pop art patterns of the era.